 Storm lives in England and had never been to the States, so I never dreamed I'd have a chance of meeting her....

---Until I noticed that my friend Ed Kramer, who edits anthologies (and does a lot of other things), had bought a story or two by Storm for various projects.
-Ed is also Chairman (and chief visionary) of Dragon*Con, the world's largest multi-focus convention, held here in Atlanta, and so when I mentioned her as a possible guest for Dragon*Con Ed said "Sure!
+--Until I noticed that my friend Ed K., who edits anthologies had bought a story or two by Storm for various projects.
+Ed was also Chairman (and chief visionary) of Dragon*Con, the world's largest multi-focus convention, held here in Atlanta, and so when I mentioned her as a possible guest for Dragon*Con Ed said "Sure!
 I like her writing style."
 Since Storm is far from being a household name in the US, I had no expectations that Ed would pay for her entire visit, and I was right; he said he'd cover her hotel room during the convention, but couldn't cover her airfare from England.
 Oh, well....
 I figured that was the end of it, since transAtlantic airfare is expensive.

 It was at about this time that I got email from Storm herself concerning Inception, her British-based information service.
 I mentioned Dragon*Con and she asked for more information on it; when she read it she wrote back.
 "This sounds right up my alley....I'd love to come!"